Anhmy27/Test_Case_Management/README.md

 - If the UI points to the wrong backend, set `NEXT_PUBLIC_API_BASE` in the frontend environment.
 - If API errors look too generic during local debugging, comment out `# NODE_ENV=production` in `backend/.env` to see stack traces again.
 - If mutating API calls return 403 CSRF errors, ensure the browser sends cookies (`credentials: 'include'`) and that login ran successfully so `tcm_csrf` is set.
+- If login/register returns **429 Too Many Requests**, auth rate limits were hit — check the `Retry-After` header or wait for the window to reset.
+Register limits count only successful account creation; login limits count every attempt.

 ## Notes

 - `frontendnext/` is the active frontend.
 - There is no separate legacy `frontend/` app in the current repository.
 - `docker-compose.yml` only starts MongoDB; the backend and frontend are started separately.
+- Production/security checklist: [REVIEW-2026-06-08.md](REVIEW-2026-06-08.md) is the authoritative review (`REVIEW.md` is an older snapshot).